sargeschultz11/Azure-Runbooks/README.md

-├── Report-UserManagers/            # Generate reports of users and their managers ├── Report-MissingSecurityUpdates/  # Report on devices missing security updates ├── Sync-IntuneDevices/             # Force sync all managed Intune devices └── Report-DeviceSyncOverdue/       # Report on devices overdue for sync
+├── Report-UserManagers/            # Generate reports of users and their managers ├── Report-MissingSecurityUpdates/  # Report on devices missing security updates ├── Sync-IntuneDevices/             # Force sync all managed Intune devices ├── Report-DeviceSyncOverdue/       # Report on devices overdue for sync ├── Report-OneDriveSharedItems/     # Generate reports of shared items in OneDrive ├── Task-SetCompanyAttribute/       # Set company attribute for all users
 ```

 Each runbook folder contains: